catoberge/odin-recipes/README.md

-This is a repository where I try to learn basic git.
+This is a repository where I try to learn basic git and HTML.